Sidney Poitier: 1947–1957: Early work and blacklist

-1950s

 By late 1949, Poitier had to choose between leading roles on stage and an offer to work for Darryl F. Zanuck in the film No Way Out (1950).
-His performance in No Way Out, as a doctor treating a white bigot (played by Richard Widmark, who became a friend), was noticed and led to more roles, each considerably more interesting and more prominent than those most African-American actors of the time were offered.
+His performance with Ruby Dee and Maude Simmons in No Way Out, as a doctor treating a white bigot (played by Richard Widmark, who became a friend), was noticed and led to more roles, each considerably more interesting and more prominent than those most African-American actors of the time were offered.
 In 1951, he traveled to South Africa with the African-American actor Canada Lee to star in the film version of Cry, the Beloved Country.
 Poitier's distinction continued in his role as Gregory W. Miller, a member of an incorrigible high-school class in Blackboard Jungle (1955).
 But it was his performance in Martin Ritt's 1957 film Edge of the City that the industry could not ignore.
-It was a pitch towards stardom granted him.

 Poitier enjoyed working for director William Wellman on Good-bye, My Lady (1956).
-Wellman was a big name, he had previously directed the famous Roxie Hart (1942) with Ginger Rogers and Magic Town (1947) with James Stewart.
+Wellman was a big name, who had previously directed the famous Roxie Hart (1942) with Ginger Rogers and Magic Town (1947) with James Stewart.
 What Poitier remembered indelibly was the wonderful humanity in this talented director.
 Wellman had a sensitivity that Poitier thought was profound, which Wellman felt he needed to hide."
 Poitier later praised Wellman for inspiring his thoughtful approach to directing when he found himself taking the helm from Joseph Sargent on Buck and the Preacher in 1971.

+1958–1969: Breakthrough and stardom

 In 1958 he starred alongside Tony Curtis in director Stanley Kramer's The Defiant Ones.
 The film was a critical and commercial success with the performances of both Poitier and Curtis being praised.
-The film landed eight Academy Award nominations including Best Picture and Best Actor nominations for both stars, making Poitier the first Black male actor to be nominated for a competitive Academy Award as best actor.
+The film landed eight Academy Award nominations including Best Picture and Best Actor nominations for both stars, making Poitier the first African-American actor to be nominated in a lead role.
 Poitier did win the British Academy Film Award for Best Foreign Actor.

 Poitier acted in the first production of A Raisin in the Sun alongside Ruby Dee on the Broadway stage at the Ethel Barrymore Theatre in 1959.
 The play was directed by Lloyd Richards.
 The play introduced details of Black life to the overwhelmingly White Broadway audiences, while director Richards observed that it was the first play to which large numbers of Black people were drawn.
-The play was a groundbreaking piece of American theater with Frank Rich, critic from The New York Times writing in 1983, that A Raisin in the Sun "changed American theater forever".
-For his performance he earned a Tony Award for Best Actor in a Play nomination.
-That same year Poitier would star in the film adaptation of Porgy and Bess (1959) alongside Dorothy Dandridge.
+The play was a groundbreaking piece of American theater, with Frank Rich, critic from The New York Times, writing in 1983 that A Raisin in the Sun "changed American theater forever".
+For his performance Poitier earned a Tony Award for Best Actor in a Play nomination.
+That same year he starred in the film adaptation of Porgy and Bess (1959) with Dorothy Dandridge.
 For his performance, Poitier received a 1960 Golden Globe Award nomination for Best Actor in a Motion Picture Musical or Comedy.